sshyran/owntracks-gw/manual/gw-owntracks.md

 velocity, course over ground, battery levels (both internal Greenwich battery and external power supply), and distance traveled.
 In addition the state of two user-programmable GPIO pins is reported; these can be used, for example, to determine the state of a door (open/closed).

-Additionally, we support _park alarm_, Over the Air (OTA) configuration via SMS and MQTT, OTA software upgrades, and other status information such as IMEI number, etc.

-Connecting a Greenwich to your vehicle is easy.
-The device requires power, which can be taken from the vehicle's battery (or via a cigarette lighter), and it requires a GPS and GSM antenna, both of which are available as a combination-antenna.
-If the device is connected to the vehicle's _ignition_, then it can shutdown cleanly and report vehicle movement (e.g. theft) even when in this low-power consumption mode.

-\newpage

 [owntracks]: http://owntracks.org
 [choral]: http://choral.it